8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 Although highly aesthetic and decorative, it is not space-efficient and it gives obstructed view through the segmented glass frames.
 It is also not viable for DIY installation due to its complex design.

-4. Pivot patio doors
+4. Pivot Patio Doors

 As the name implies, pivot patio doors rotate on pivot when open or closed.
 This is made possible by its hinges that are attached at the top and bottom of the door instead of the side like usual doors.